 For all of these reasons, robust, efficient and reliable third-party cyber management is crucial for organizations.

-Security must be a priority for organizations throughout the lifecycle of their relationships with third parties.
+Third-party risk management must be a priority for organizations throughout the lifecycle of their relationships with third parties.
 To accomplish this effectively, organizations should establish a clear process that should include the following steps:

-When considering whether to do business with a third party, the company identifies the inherent risk of the business relationship and the level of due diligence to be performed.
+- Step 1: Analysis – When considering whether to do business with a third party, the company identifies the inherent risk of the business relationship and the level of due diligence to be performed.
 Accordingly, the company thoroughly evaluates the third party’s security posture and performs a gap analysis to uncover any cyber gaps.

-The company works together with the third party to ensure a thorough security assessment.
+- Step 2: Engagement – The company works together with the third party to ensure a thorough security assessment.
 Once the company has pinpointed cyber gaps, it collaborates with the third party about how to close them.

-The third party takes steps to fix the cyber gaps.
+- Step 3: Remediation – The third party takes steps to fix the cyber gaps.

-The company approves the third party or rejects it based on risk tolerance.
+- Step 4: Approval – The company approves the third party or rejects it based on risk tolerance.

-The company continues to monitor the third party throughout the business relationship to detect any new cyber gaps.
+- Step 5: Monitoring – The company continues to monitor the third party throughout the business relationship to detect any new cyber gaps.
 The company receives live alerts if there are any security issues.

 A third party includes suppliers, vendors, partners and others doing business with an organization.
-But there’s another level that all businesses need to be concerned with: the partners and supplier of their third parties, which are better known as fourth parties.
+But there’s another level that all businesses need to be concerned with: the partners and suppliers of their third parties, which are better known as fourth parties.
 Fourth parties (or “Nth parties”, reflecting relationships deeper in the supply chain) are not contractually connected to an organization, but they are connected to the organization’s third parties.
-Research has found that there is a direct correlation between the security posture of the third party and the fourth parties.
+Research has found that there is a direct correlation between the security posture of the third party and the fourth party.

-A vendor management policy identifies the vendors that are most risky to an organization and specifies the controls that must be put in place to minimize that risk.
+Third-party vendor management identifies the vendors that are most risky to an organization and specifies the controls that must be put in place to minimize that risk.
 Such a document ensures that an organization is fully aware of and is actively managing vendor risk, helps an organization comply with regulations and reduces the likelihood of a third-party breach.

 Various solutions and methods exist for evaluating third parties.
 Organizations can pick and choose the ways that are most relevant for them, depending on their industry, the number of vendors they employ and their own particular security process.
 The solutions and methods include:

-Third-party risk management questionnaires are typically completed prior to vendor onboarding and then updated afterwards at regular intervals.
+- Security Questionnaires – Third-party risk management questionnaires are typically completed prior to vendor onboarding and then updated afterwards at regular intervals.

-These are independent security assessments performed by an outside entity.
+- Virtual and Onsite Evaluations – These are independent security assessments performed by an outside entity.
 They may include expert reviews of policy and procedure documents, as well as physical reviews of security controls at vendor facilities.

 An important part of third-party security management has traditionally been questionnaires that third parties are asked to complete, identifying the strength of their security controls.
 Often, these questionnaires take the form of lengthy spreadsheets, resulting in an arduous, time-consuming and often impractical process that does not scale.